How To Replace Furniture Hardware | Knobs | Pulls | And Paint Old Furniture

 Going girlie on this piece meant selecting a girlie color.
 I didn’t want to go with the typical pink so I looked at many paint samples.

+After looking at the sample cards, I spotted already-mixed sample jars of paint.
 I got the sample jar of the Pantone Radiant Orchid at Lowes.
 I only used maybe half of the sample to paint the nightstand.

 Paint It!

-Next, I dry-brushed the floral detail, but it wasn’t white enough so I finger-painted it with the tip of my pinkie….really.
+Next, I dry-brushed the floral detail, but it wasnโt white enough so I finger-painted it with the tip of my pinkieโฆ.really.

 My video below on how to fill hardware screw holes with wood putty….